 8 Audience Targeting Strategies from Digital Marketing Experts

-Audience targeting is just what it sounds like: the practice of using data to segment consumers by demographics or interests in order to find the holy grail that is the right person on the right device at the right moment.
+The definition of audience targeting is exactly what you'd expect: It's the practice of using data to segment consumers by demographics or interests in order to find the holy grail that is the right person on the right device at the right moment.

 With audience targeting, you’re more likely to reach consumers interested in your products or services with relevant messaging.
 It also decreases the odds you’ll waste ad spend on uninterested eyeballs and help move potential customers down the proverbial funnel.